Morocco’s head of government Saad Eddine El Othmani has met with Tunisian prime minister Yousef Chahed at the UN headquarters in Geneva.

 He also called for reinforcing cooperation of the private sector in both countries and raising the level of scientific research between them.

-Both officials were attending the 108th Session of the International Labour Conference which coincided with the centenary celebrations of the International Labor Organization (ILO).
+Both officials of Morocco and Tunisia were attending the 108th Session of the International Labour Conference which coincided with the centenary celebrations of the International Labor Organization (ILO).

 The meeting comes after unfriendly statements from Chahed, who politicized a football issue between Wydad Athletic Club (WAC) and Esperance Sportive de Tunis (EST).